What is “Fake Reviews” and Why Should You be concerned?

 And why would you say that?
-Because when customers research a product for review, at this point they are in needs of that product or service.
-They will look at reviews for positive comment before engaging themselves to purchase.
+Because when customers research a product for review, at this point they are in need of that product or service.
+They will look at reviews for positive comments before engaging themselves to purchase.
 By doing so they are making sure they are choosing the best product to match their need and the best merchant to purchase from.

 But why Writing a Fake Review??

-You’re asked to write a review about a certain product after using it.
-You get lazy and do not bother to try the product, you go on line and start reading a couple of reviews about the product.
+You’re asked to write a review of a certain product after using it.
+You get lazy and do not bother to try the product, you go online and start reading a couple of reviews about the product.
 Without even verifying the truth about those reviews you go ahead and write a review based on the reviews you read and repeat their misleading information.